b0n3sh/lil_music/README.md

 Script I made for myself but made it available in case it helps somebody.

-## What it does?
+## What does it do?
 I had the struggle of everytime I liked a youtube song, having to:
 * Download it using `youtube-dl -x --audio-format mp3`
-* Moving it to the folder I wanted in addition to making a backup in my other HDD.
+* Move it to the folder I wanted in addition to making a backup in my other HDD.
-* Editing tags (especially the `artist` one, as that's the way I shuffle my music in Google Music.
+* Edit tags (especially the `artist` one, as that's the way I shuffle my music in Google Music.
-* Uploading it to Google Music having to open the browser and bla bla.
+* Upload it to Google Music having to open the browser and bla bla.

 So I automated the whole process.